 MD students applying for Yale Scholarship and/or Yale Loans or Title VII funds* are required to complete a CSS Profile and provide parental financial information.

 *Title VII funds are PCL, Loans for Disadvantaged Students and Scholarship for Disadvantaged Students

 - You can complete the CSS Profile online and file it electronically by going to https://student.collegeboard.org/css-financial-aid-profile

 - Make sure to read the instructions carefully and be sure to complete the whole application, leaving nothing blank.

 - If your parents are separated, you must provide parental information for both parents.
-The Need Access Application has added a feature to make this easier.
+The CSS Profile has added a feature to make this easier.
 Both parents may input data onto the application.
 Security has been provided to allow for privacy.
 Each parent must complete one section on Parent Data.
 The custodial parent should complete the first section and the other parent the Divorced and Separated Section.
 The information requested is identical and the most common errors should be reviewed in the same fashion.
 Only the numbers have changed.

 Visit here for additional instructions on how to complete the profile: CSS/Financial Aid PROFILE: Student Guide.

 Visit here for interactive presentations to give you useful tips to prepare for completing the CSS profile: http://css.collegeboard.org/